jtconnor/jtconnor.github.io/_posts/2020-03-03-car-quotes.md

 layout: post
 title:  "Car Quotes (#4)"
 ---
 I was at a car dealership today where they’d created posters with car-related quotes.
-I think the quotes were intended to be inspirational but came off more as a sobering commentary on car consumerism:
+I think the quotes were intended to be inspirational but came off more as a sobering commentary on car consumerism.
+I wonder if the person who created the posters was trolling, copy-pasted from wikiquote without thinking about what the quotes mean, or ?

 ![The car has become an article of dress without which we feel uncertain, unclad, and incomplete.](https://lh3.googleusercontent.com/tjMvwNLdTKicyzg_aRmHmYEeTNQB0EGghoGfqcuUqtMzN4yGFg4gLHEJAX80OAeiMBQXRcspZ-v2M5wWvaDoJ_sqzm9Ny-ae5fVe-HH_7REFPmyTxL7N32ttegKzU-p_srzqxai9VSc=w2400)
 <!--- I generated the inline image URLs using https://ctrlq.org/google/photos/ and the google photos URLs. --->